 You can even set benchmarks and assign KPIs to your team members.

 And there you have it; a fully functional operation KPI dashboard is ready.
-Isn’t it easy?
+Tracing kpis for operations has never been easier!

 Try it out for yourself.
 Sign up for Datapad for free today.